-It's no secret, that flared jeans keep coming back in the world of fashion and I see lots of girls appearing in those flared pants resembling boho and hippie style.
-That's a very interesting item with amazing history and it comes with many styles and trends.
-I think you all know, that bell-bottom pants were created specially for the fleet and since 1812 year they are considered to be part of official American sailors uniform.
-During those years the flared pants started 'from the hip'.
-In the 1960's flared pants were popular among American hippies, so lots of men and women started to wear bell-bottomed trousers, so it was an unisex trend that was both suitable for girls and boys.
+It’s no a secret that flared jeans keep coming back in the world of fashion.
+It’s a very interesting item with amazing history and it comes with many styles and trends.
+Bell-bottom pants were created for the fleet and since 1812 are considered to be part of the American sailors uniform.
+During those years the flared pants started ‘from the hip’.
+In the 1960’s flared pants were popular among American hippies.
+Lots of men and women started to wear bell-bottomed trousers.
+It was an unisex trend that was both suitable for girls and boys.
+These days I see lots of girls appearing in those flared pants resembling boho and hippie style.

-Love those years and images of people wearing colored shirts and flared trousers with long haircuts.
-When this trend of flared jeans was popular among hippies, then these bell-bottom trousers started from the knee.
-So, starting from the 1970's flared jeans became popular among other people, as they were replaced by pants-pipes and skinnies.
+I love those years and images of people wearing colored shirts and flared trousers with long haircuts.
+When this trend of flared jeans was popular among hippies, these bell-bottom trousers started from the knee.
+So, starting from the 1970’s flared jeans became popular among other people, as they were replaced by pants-pipes and skinnies.

 Tips To Choose & Style Flared Jeans:

 Now, let me tell you about the choosing right jeans:

 - It’s better not to choose too large trousers at the ankle, as those models only thin and slender ladies.

 - If you want to make visually your legs slimmer then bell-bottom jeans is want you need.
 Try on high waist flared jeans with high heels and bright shirt (it’s better to tuck shirt into jeans).

 - The bell-bottom jeans look perfect with knitwear.
 Team them with your favorite knitted cardigan for a chilly days and complete your look with bulk bag.

 - Widening effect visually hides the non-ideal shape of the legs (calves aka ankles) as well as full hips do not seem to be too bulky.